wilsonj806/urban-choreo-ec/README.md

 **Version 0.25.0 should have the following done**
 - Basic components(buttons, headers, etc)
 - Navigation between different "pages"
-- State handling if any
-- CSS and styling
+- Basic CSS and styling

 **Version 0.5.0 should have the following done**
 - Any CSS based shapes as specced out in the mockups
+- Full CSS for each template and page
 - Full templates for each page
+- State handling if any

 ## Roadmap to v1.0.0